cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 <HighlightBox type="info">

 The Inter-Blockchain Communication Protocol (IBC) is a common framework for exchanging information between blockchains.
 For now, it is enough to know that it exists and it enables seamless interaction between blockchains that want to transfer value (token transfers) and exchange information.
-It enables the communication between applications that run on separate application-specific blockchains.
+It enables communication between applications that run on separate application-specific blockchains.

 We will dive further into the Inter-Blockchain Communication Protocol (IBC) in a [later section of this chapter](./16-ibc.md).